25 Tricks To Make Your Groceries Last Longer

 - Allow bunches of herbs, such as basil, cilantro, and chives to air dry when you get home from the market, then spread them out on dry paper towels, and roll them up.
 Place them back in the bag, and refrigerate.

 - Oilier herbs, such as thyme, rosemary, and sage, should be tied together and hung in order to get air.
 Try hanging them in your pantry or on your kitchen wall for a little fresh, fragrant decoration.

 - Store fresh ginger root in the freezer.
 Simply take out the root when needed and grate it (peel and all) while cooking.

 - A rotten apple, orange, or lemon can spoil the whole bunch.
 Inspect your fruit daily to make sure one hasn’t turned.

 - When storing a cut avocado, leave the pit in the half you’re going to store since it contains natural oils that will slow browning.
-If chopped or made into guacamole, squeeze it with lemon or lime juice, or simply drop the pit back into the guacamole and cover.
+If chopped or made into guacamole, squeeze it with lemon or lime juice and provide an airtight seal.
+There are guacamole containers now just for this purpose!